Dragon2fly/logger_tt/README.md

    ```

 # changelog
+## 1.2.1
+* Extend logging context to `logger.exception()` as well.
+Now you can do `try-except` a block of code and still have a full context at error line.

 ## 1.2.0
 * Add logging context for uncaught exception.
 Now automatically log variables surrounding the error line, too.
 * Add test cases for logging exception